Who in the world are Tess & Dave?

 Tess & Dave as mutually exclusive units ceased to exist the first time Dave saw Tess on stage with Two Sheds.
 The moment he saw her perform, he knew he had to start a band with her.
 Through their collaboration, Dave has experienced a creative rebirth, one that has allowed him to explore new styles and depths that might never be possible as a solo artist, and certainly not as imaginable without Tess.

 “The only difference between our on stage and off stage life together, is that on stage we have our clothes on.” —Tess & Dave

 Together, Tess & Dave create songs that are simultaneously familiar and curious.
 “Social Chess” initially plays along as a sad breakup song at the surface, but it blossoms as a happy song of self awareness and personal freedom in the vein of Harry Nilsson.
 The lush, psychedelic “Take a Dip in My Dreams” harkens back to the heyday of Jeff Lynne; its lyrics carry the listener through a journey that straddles both the mundane and the whimsical, resulting in a phantasmagorical love song.

 In Spring, Tess & Dave took their show on the road, supporting Father John Misty across the entire United States, playing to sold out rooms, and making a few thousand friends along the way.
-Tess & Dave’s eponymous debut EP will be released on Friendship Fever on August 26, and their debut LP is expected in early 2017.
+Tess & Dave’s eponymous debut EP is available now, and their debut LP is expected in late 2017.